James Busby: In New Zealand

 Busby married Agnes Dow at Segenhoe, in the Hunter Region, on 1 November 1832.
-He left for New Zealand on H.M.S.
-Imogene in April 1833 and arrived in the Bay of Islands on 5 May.
-Agnes followed him, arriving in July.
-A house (which still stands) was completed for him at Waitangi, where he planted some of the vine stock he had collected in Europe, from which vineyard wine was being made before his vines were productive in Australia.
-His duties were to protect British commerce, control, and to mediate between the unruly Pākehā settlers and Māori in New Zealand.
+He left for New Zealand on HMS Imogene in April 1833 and arrived in the Bay of Islands on 5 May.
+Agnes followed him, arriving the following year.
+Treaty House, which still stands, was completed for him at Waitangi, where he planted some of the vine stock he had collected in Europe, from which vineyard wine was being made before his vines were productive in Australia.
+His duties, outlined by Governor of New South Wales Richard Bourke, were to protect British commerce, control, and to mediate between the unruly European settlers in New Zealand and Māori people.
 However, he was not provided with any resources to impose this authority.
+In 1834, he convened the United Tribes of New Zealand.

 After an unregistered New Zealand ship was seized in Australia, Busby proposed that New Zealand should have a national flag.
-A selection of three or four designs was sent from Australia, and Māori chiefs chose one at a meeting at his residency on 20 March 1834; see United Tribes of New Zealand.
+A selection of three or four designs was sent from Australia, and Māori chiefs chose one at a meeting at his residency on 20 March 1834.